-Justin Ferrero has served as president of Sharecare, the digital health company helping people manage all their health in one place, since the company’s founding in October 2010.
-For the past 15 years, Ferrero has worked day-to-day with serial entrepreneur Jeff Arnold, Sharecare’s chairman and chief executive officer, overseeing all matters related to finance and corporate development for Arnold’s businesses.
-During this time, Ferrero has raised close to a half billion dollars and has bought, integrated and built nearly 20 businesses.
+Justin Ferrero has served as president of Sharecare, the digital health company founded to help each person – no matter where they are in their health journey – build a longer, better life by enabling health transformation at the individual, organizational and community level, since the company’s founding in October 2010.
+For the past 18 years, Ferrero has worked day-to-day with serial entrepreneur Jeff Arnold, Sharecare’s chairman and chief executive officer, overseeing all matters related to finance and corporate development for Arnold’s businesses.
+During this time, Ferrero has raised over $500 million and has bought, built and integrated approximately 25 businesses.

 Before joining Sharecare, Ferrero was executive vice president and chief financial officer for HowStuffWorks, a leading, non-fiction website providing high-quality content, where he managed operations, finance and corporate development.
 While there, Ferrero secured over $150 million in financing, executed all strategic partnerships and ultimately helped orchestrate the sale of the business to Discovery Communications.
 Before HowStuffWorks, Ferrero was a partner and founding member of The Convex Group, a media and technology holding company that owned HowStuffWorks until its sale to Discovery.

 Prior to The Convex Group, Ferrero was a partner with the Conseco Private Capital Group, where he gained extensive experience in corporate finance, mergers and acquisitions, and corporate organization and governance.
-During his tenure in private equity, Ferrero served as a generalist and invested over $1 billion of principal, primarily through preferred stock and mezzanine financings.
+During his tenure in private equity, Ferrero served as a generalist and completed transactions valued at well over $1 billion in aggregate.